 While the routing number identifies the financial institution where your account is held, the bank account number represents your specific account.
 While anyone can find your bank’s routing number, your account number is private; that’s a key difference in routing vs. account numbers.
 Here are some other points about account numbers to know:

-• Typically between 10 and 12 digits, your account number acts as a road map of sorts for your bank, letting them know where to deposit or withdraw money.
+• Typically between nine and 12 digits, your account number acts as a road map of sorts for your bank, letting them know where to deposit or withdraw money, whether that’s a checking account or a savings account.

 • If you have two different accounts at the same financial institution, you will have two different account numbers.
 The routing number for these accounts, however, will be the same.

-• Because your account number can unlock access to the funds in your account, it’s critical that you keep it safe.
+• Because your account number can unlock access to the funds in your checking or savings account, it’s critical that you keep it safe.

 Get up to $300 when you bank with SoFi.

-You’ll need to know your account number and, in many cases, also your routing number for a variety of everyday financial transactions.
+You’ll need to know your account number and routing number for a variety of everyday financial transactions.
 These may include:

 • Setting up direct deposit of your paycheck